I haven’t written a

 of African interference in the affairs of The Episcopal Church.

-song (“We won’t feel alone …”) is a
+The bridge (“We won’t feel alone …”) is a

 little tricky, and, without rendering the musical notation here, I